-The Extra-Legal Governance Institute promotes the study of ways in which economic and social activity may be governed by institutions and structures that are outside the state.
+The ExLegi institute promotes the study of ways in which economic and social activity may be governed by institutions and structures that are outside the state.

 Areas studied by scholars affiliated with the institute include mafias, human trafficking rings, cyber-crime and -security, prison gangs and populations, as well as insurgent groups.
 Please see the Insights section for examples of our work.
 ExLEGI aims to provide an intellectual base and focal point for scholars across the social sciences who study extra-legal governance, both in Oxford and in the wider academic community.
 ExLEGI's activities include: